-Non-Credit training programs
+Non-Credit Training Programs

-Individual programs are developed based on specific requests made by individuals or groups for their immediate and/or long term needs.
+Individual programs are developed based on specific requests made by individuals or groups for their immediate and/or long -term needs.
 CE customizes the non-credit programs to fulfill the needs of the customers.
 However, due to high costs of materials, trainers and facilities, CE sets the minimum number of participants at ten (10) for each program offered and reserves the right to change this number.
 Certificates of enrichment/completion are awarded to individuals who fulfill established non-credit program requirements.
-Refer to pages 128-141 for CE course listing.
+Refer to Continuing Education Non-Credit Courses (see table of contents).